zk/clojuredocs/README.md

 ### Prod Local

-Occasionally you'll need to compile and run things as they would be in production: `bin/prod-local`
+Occasionally you'll need to compile and run things as they would be in production (checking advanced cljs compilation, for example): `bin/prod-local`.

 ### CLJS Source Maps